tsinghua-fib-lab/City-Camera-Trajectory-Data/README.md

 ### dataset

 The .csv files as the proposed dataset.
+Please download from our Figshare repository.

 ### example